openhab-scripters/ideAlarm/README.md

 Switch Z1_Nag_Timer "Z1 nag timer [%s]" <time> (G_Timer) {expire="4m,command=OFF"}
 Switch Z1_Alert_Max_Timer "Z1 alert maximum time [%s]" <time> (G_Timer) {expire="20s,command=OFF"}
 ```

+#### Create and edit the config file
+* Copy the text from [The example config file](https://raw.githubusercontent.com/OH-Jython-Scripters/ideAlarm/master/automation/lib/2_zones_example_config.py) and paste it into a new file named $OPENHAB_CONF/automation/lib/python/idealarm/config.py
+* Make your changes to the configuration file to suit your system.
+* Copy and paste your configuration file into the form on [PythonBuddy](https://pythonbuddy.com/) to verify that it has the correct Python syntax.
+The two org.eclipse.smarthome imports will fail but you can ignore that.
+* Save the file.

 ## Disclaimer
 THIS SOFTWARE IS PROVIDED BY THE AUTHOR "AS IS" AND ANY EXPRESS OR IMPLIED WARRANTIES, INCLUDING, BUT NOT LIMITED TO, THE IMPLIED WARRANTIES OF MERCHANTABILITY AND FITNESS FOR A PARTICULAR PURPOSE ARE DISCLAIMED.
 IN NO EVENT SHALL THE AUTHOR BE LIABLE FOR ANY DIRECT, INDIRECT, INCIDENTAL, SPECIAL, EXEMPLARY, OR CONSEQUENTIAL DAMAGES (INCLUDING, BUT NOT LIMITED TO, PROCUREMENT OF SUBSTITUTE GOODS OR SERVICES; LOSS OF USE, DATA, OR PROFITS; OR BUSINESS INTERRUPTION) HOWEVER CAUSED AND ON ANY THEORY OF LIABILITY, WHETHER IN CONTRACT, STRICT LIABILITY, OR TORT (INCLUDING NEGLIGENCE OR OTHERWISE) ARISING IN ANY WAY OUT OF THE USE OF THIS SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.